Launch-Free 3 months Builder plan-

 Give each CrewAI agent its own inbox at task creation.
 Here's why shared inboxes break multi-agent crews and how to fix it with per-task email isolation.

 Run a three-agent CrewAI crew for long enough and you'll hit the shared-inbox problem.
 The researcher agent sends a contact request to a data vendor.
 Two days later the outreach agent sends a follow-up from the same address, because that's the only address available.
-Replies arrive and you have no idea which task they belong to, which agent should process them, or why one message is getting silently dropped.
+Replies arrive and nobody can tell which task they belong to, which agent should process them, or why one message got silently swallowed.

-CrewAI isn't at fault here.
+CrewAI isn't at fault.
 The framework handles role separation well.
-The shared inbox is an infrastructure decision made early — one account, one address, keep it simple — that stops working the moment two agents start sending email in parallel.
+The shared inbox is an infrastructure decision made early (one account, one address, keep it simple) that stops working the moment two agents start sending email in parallel.

-CrewAI's design pushes you toward clean agent boundaries.
+CrewAI pushes you toward clean agent boundaries.
 Your researcher researches, your writer writes, your QA agent checks output.
-Context passing, task sequencing, tool routing — the framework handles all of it.
+Context passing, task sequencing, tool routing: the framework handles all of it.
 Done carefully, it scales further than most people expect.

 Email collapses that model the moment two agents share a single address.

-Picture a crew that monitors vendor relationships: a researcher tracks pricing updates, an outreach agent handles renewals, and a summarizer writes status reports for the humans.
+Picture a crew that monitors vendor relationships.
+A researcher tracks pricing updates.
+An outreach agent handles renewals.
+A summarizer writes status reports for the humans.
 All three occasionally send and receive email.
 With a shared inbox:

 • A pricing reply arrives and gets processed by whichever agent polls next